fortanix/sq-dsm/openpgp/README.md

 # Experimental Features

-This crate implements functionality from [RFC 4880bis], notable AEAD encryption containers.
+This crate implements functionality from [RFC 4880bis], notably AEAD encryption containers.
 As of this writing, this RFC is still a draft and the syntax or semantic defined in it may change or go away.
 Therefore, all related functionality may change and